phuccodenub/DoAnChuyenNganh/docs/AI/04_QUIZ_GENERATOR.md

 import { AIOrchestrator } from './ai-orchestrator';
 import { ProxyPalService } from './proxypal.service';
 import { GoogleAIService } from './google-ai.service';
-import { MegaLLMService } from './megallm.service';
+import { ProxyPalService } from './proxypal.service';
 import { QuizValidator } from './quiz-validator';
 import crypto from 'crypto';
 import Redis from 'ioredis';